 - Step 3 to Step 7 is repeated for different values of hyperparameters.

-- Finally, the hyperparameters which result in most optimal mean and standard value of model scores get selected.
+- Finally, the hyperparameters which result in the most optimal mean and the standard deviation of model scores get selected.

-The conventional technique for training and testing the model is to split the data in two different splits which are termed as training and test split.
+Generally speaking, k-fold cross validation technique for training the models is found to be particularly useful when there is a limited amount of data available, as it allows us to make better use of the available data for both training and testing the model.
+The conventional technique for training and testing the model is to split the data into two different splits which are termed training and test split.
 For a decent size of data, the training and test split is taken as 70:30.
-Here are few challenges due to which cross-validation technique is used:
+Here are a few challenges due to which the cross-validation technique is used:

-- In order to train the model of optimal performance, the hyperparameters are tweaked appropriately to achieve good model performance with the test data.
-However, this technique results in the risk of overfitting on the test set.
+- Challenges with training-test split: In order to train the model for optimal performance, the hyperparameters are tweaked appropriately to achieve good model performance with the test data.
+However, this technique results in the risk of overfitting the test set.
 This is because the parameters can be tweaked until the estimator performs optimally.
-This way, knowledge about the test set can “leak” into the model and evaluation metrics no longer report on generalization performance.
+This way, knowledge about the test set can “leak” into the model, and evaluation metrics no longer report on generalization performance.

-- In order to take care of above issue, there are three splits which get created.
-They are training, validation and test split.
-The model hyperparameters get tuned using training and validation set.
-And, finally, the model generalization performance is determined using test data split.
-However, this technique also has the shortcomings.
+- Challenges with training-validation-test split: In order to take care of the above issue, there are three splits that get created.
+They are training, validation, and test split.
+The model hyperparameters get tuned using a training and validation set.
+And, finally, the model generalization performance is determined using a test data split.
+However, this technique also has shortcomings.
 By partitioning the data into three sets, the number of samples which can be used for learning the model gets reduced.
 The results depend on a particular random choice for the pair of (train, validation) sets.

-To overcome above challenges, the cross-validation technique is used.
+To overcome the above challenges, the cross-validation technique is used.
 As described earlier in this section, two different splits such as training and test split get created.
-However, cross-validation is applied on the training data by creating K-folds of training data in which (K-1) fold is used for training and remaining fold is used for testing.
-This process is repeated for K times and the model performance is calculated for a particular set of hyperparameters by taking mean and standard deviation of all the K models created.
-The hyperparameters giving the most optimal model is calculated.
-Finally, the model is trained again on the training data set using the most optimal hyperparameter and the generalization performance is computed by calculating model performance on the test dataset.
+However, cross-validation is applied to the training data by creating K-folds of training data in which (K-1) fold is used for training and the remaining fold is used for testing.
+This process is repeated for K times and the model performance is calculated for a particular set of hyperparameters by taking the mean and standard deviation of all the K models created.
+The hyperparameters giving the most optimal model are calculated.
+Finally, the model has trained again on the training data set using the most optimal hyperparameter and the generalization performance is computed by calculating model performance on the test dataset.
 The diagram given below represents the same.

 When to select what values of K?